All Episodes

 I know now from top people that you actually are for real and you understand you're in danger and you understand what you're doing is epic.

-And you understand that office.
+It's George Washington level and you understand that office.

-Can you speak about the war for the soul of this country that's happening right now and really tell people what's happening and commit to people that you won't Ross Perot under death threats and step down when you're in the lead two months from the election?
+So I want to tell you right now, can you speak about the war for the soul of this country that's happening right now and really tell people what's happening and commit to people that you won't Ross Perot under death threats and step down when you're in the lead two months from the election?

 donald j trump

-Okay, so let me just tell you, Alex, as you know, I'm leading in every poll nationally, in every poll state.
+Okay, so let me just tell you, Alex, as you know, I'm leading in every poll nationally in every poll state.

 I'm leading in Iowa, New Hampshire, South Carolina, the SEC, Texas.

-I'm leading in Texas.
+I'm leading in Texas, which I love.

 I love Texas.